LimaHenrique/devops-sample-vestibulares/README.md

 author: cephalin
 ---

-# Python sample for Azure App Service - Django
+# Exemplo de aplicação web Django

 This is a Python web app built on the [Django](https://www.djangoproject.com/) framework that you can deploy to Azure App Service.